computas/cd-jenkins-workshop/README.md

 2. Download and install [VirtualBox](https://www.virtualbox.org/).
 3. Obtain the packaged box from someone, and store it on your PC as e.g.  c:\box\cd-jenkins-workshop.box
 4. Create a directory, e.g. c:\workshop.
+5. Create the directory src\ in the above created directory, e.g. c:\workshop\src
-5. Open a command line window, and navigate to c:\workshop
+6. Open a command line window, and navigate to c:\workshop
-6. Run `vagrant init`
+7. Run `vagrant init`
-7. Edit the Vagrant file, adjust config.vm.box_url and config.vm.network if necessary:
+8. Edit the Vagrant file, adjust config.vm.box_url and config.vm.network if necessary:

     ```
     Vagrant.configure("2") do |config|